Disclaimer: When I took the 1 800 Contacts Express Exam, it was offered for free. As of February 2023, the exam costs

-If you wear contact lenses, you know how expensive and inconvenient that yearly eye exam can be.
+If you wear contact lenses, you know how expensive and inconvenient a yearly eye exam can be.
 But what if you could take it at home for only $20?

 I took an online eye exam at 1 800 Contacts as well as a comprehensive eye exam at an ophthalmologist’s office to see if I would get the same results.

 In this article, I’m going to walk you through the process of taking a cheap eye exam online at 1 800 Contacts and tell you how it went.

 What I Learned When I Took an Online Eye Exam

 When I took the 1 800 Contacts Express Exam, it was offered for free.
 Now, the price has gone up to $20.
 Of course, most prescription renewal exams for contacts cost over $100, so this is still a great way to save!
 Plus, I ended up getting the same results as I did at the eye doctor’s office.

 It took only about 15 minutes to complete the online eye exam, there was no appointment necessary, and I got my results within two hours.

 However, there were a few things I wish I had known before getting started, including how to check my eligibility and what I’d need for the exam.

 Who Qualifies for an Online Eye Exam?

 Before you sign up for an online eye exam at 1 800 Contacts, check your eligibility.
 At this time, 1 800 Contacts is available only in select states and only for people of certain ages.

 Not Eligible Eligible

 What You’ll Need To Take the Online Eye Exam

 Before taking the exam, there are a few things you’ll need to have nearby:

 - A computer with a camera and microphone accessibility

 - A driver’s license or credit card